vippsas/vipps-developers/contact.md

 We will help as quickly as possible, but due to large variations in the number of requests and the varying complexity of resolving them, we can not guarantee response times.

+## Escalation

+If you have a KAM (Key Account Manager), please contact her/him.
+If you do not, plese reply to the issue, and add any relevant information.
+Please note that everyone thinks that their problem is the most important to solve, but that Vipps must sometimes prioritize differently.

 ## More than one problem, or a new one?